AdaCore/gnatstudio/docs/users_guide/extending.rst

   various Python :program:`expect` libraries that already exist.

-  These libraries generally try to copy the parameters of the standard :file:`file` class.
+  These libraries generally try to copy the parameters of the standard :func:`file` class.
 They may fail doing so, since GPS's consoles don't fully emulate all the primitive functions of that class (there's no file descriptor, for example).